A systematic investigation into the effect of roughness on self-propelled swimming plates: Results

-We can relate this peak in enstrophy to an amplification of turbulent flow structures similar to those found in Prandtl's Secondary Motions of the Second Kind (\citealt{JohannNikuradse1926UntersuchungGeschwindigkeitsverteilung, LudwigPrandtl1926UberTurbulenz}) where secondary currents were induced when the surface texture has features that scale with the outer length-scale of the flow.
-In fact, \cite{Hinze1967SecondaryTurbulence, Hinze1973ExperimentalConduit} found that when surface roughness has dominant scales that are comparable to the boundary layer thickness (or pipe/channel height, then, there is an imbalance between turbulence production and dissipation (locally) leading to the presence of secondary currents.
-These secondary currents manifest as low and high-momentum pathways in the flow (\citealt{Barros2014ObservationsLayer}) that are further sustained by spatial gradients (\citealt{Anderson2015NumericalRoughness}). \cite{Vanderwel2015EffectsLayers} identified that the spatial gradients and the strength of these secondary currents are maximised when the spanwise spacing between successive roughness features are approximately equal to the boundary layer thickness.
-When, the spacing is small, the the flow behaves more like a homogeneous rough surface and when the spacing is much larger then the secondary motions are spatially confined (and small) to the location of the roughness.
+The mechanisms driving the peak in enstrophy are analogous to an amplification of flow structures found in Prandtl's Secondary Motions of the Second Kind \citep{JohannNikuradse1926UntersuchungGeschwindigkeitsverteilung, LudwigPrandtl1926UberTurbulenz}; where secondary currents were induced when the surface texture has features that scale with the outer length-scale of the flow.
+In fact, \citet{Hinze1967SecondaryTurbulence, Hinze1973ExperimentalConduit} found secondary-currents form when surface roughness has dominant scales comparable to the boundary-layer thickness (or pipe/channel height).
+These secondary currents manifest as low and high-momentum pathways in the flow \citep{Barros2014ObservationsLayer} that are further sustained by spatial gradients \citep{Anderson2015NumericalRoughness}. \citet{Vanderwel2015EffectsLayers} identified that the spatial gradients and the strength of these secondary currents are maximised when the spanwise-spacing between successive roughness features are approximately equal to the boundary layer thickness.
+When the spacing is small, the flow behaves more like a homogeneous rough surface.
+When the spacing is much larger than the secondary motions, the currents are spatially confined (and small) to the location of the roughness.
+The analogy to the case presented in this manuscript is not a direct comparison to Prandtl's Secondary Motions of the Second Kind as the flow is merely unsteady, although, the system studied herein meet certain criteria.
+Specifically, large-scale streamwise vortical structures (figures \ref{fig:q flow structure} and \ref{fig:o-s-flow}) driven from torque associated with anisotropy of the velocity fluctuations \citep{Perkins1970TheFlow, Bottaro2006FormationFlow}.

+The increasing $\Rey$ shifts the peak enstrophy in figure \ref{fig:enstrophyscale}a towards higher $\zeta$ (lower $\lambda$) resulting in flow fields shown in figure \ref{fig:o-s-flow}.
+The enstrophy peaks occur at $\lambda=1/8, 1/12$ and $1/16$ for $\Rey = 6,12$ and $24 \times 10^3$ respectively.
+In fact, estimating the value of $\delta (\Rey)$ by assuming a laminar boundary layer correlation ($\delta (\Rey) \approx 4.91{\Rey}^{-0.5}$), and leveraging an approximate scaling $\lambda /2\delta \approx 1$ yields results where $\lambda( \Rey) = 1/7.9, 1/11.5$, and $1/15.8$ for $\Rey =6,12$, and $24 \times 10^3$.
+These estimations are remarkably close to the true, enstrophy peaking wavelengths, so future studies can use this estimation to assess the importance of their dominant roughness length scales.
+The laminar boundary layer value of $\delta$ is taken since it is difficult to estimate a value of $\delta$ for the swimming plate.
+At these Reynolds numbers, $\delta$ could also be estimated using a turbulent boundary layer correlation ($\delta \propto \Rey^{0.2}$) since there is very little difference between the laminar and turbulent values.